core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 {{-core-dnr}} provides  further exploration of the challenges here.

+This document specifies "docpath" as a single-valued SvcParamKey that is mandatory for DoC SVCB records.
+If the "docpath" SvcParamKey is absent, the service should not be considered a valid DoC service.
-This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see
+The value of "docpath" MUST be a CBOR sequence of 0 or more text strings (see
-{{-cborseq}} and {{-cbor}}), delimited by the length of the SvcParamValue field (in octets).
+{{-cborseq}} and {{-cbor}}), delimited by the length of the SvcParamValue field (in octets), i.e., a value length of 0 denotes a CBOR sequence of 0 text strings.
 If the SvcParamValue ends within a CBOR text string, the SVCB RR MUST be considered as malformed.
 As a text format, e.g., in DNS zone files, the CBOR diagnostic notation (see {{-edn}}) of that CBOR sequence can be used.